 Application Behavior.
-Table 6-A displays our estimates for the application equation.45 We find that borrowers are more likely to apply for loans when facing a higher approval probability, and increasing the approval probability by 5 p.p increases the probability of application by 5 p.p.
+Table 6-A displays our estimates for the application equation.
+43 Borrowers are more likely to apply for loans when facing a higher approval probability, and increasing the approval probability by 5 p.p increases the probability of application by 5 p.p.
 Riskier borrowers are more likely to apply and, in particular, a 5 p.p increase in borrower predicted default probability increases the application probability by 1.75 p.p.
 Moreover, female and older consumers are less likely to apply.
 Loan amount increases the probability of application, and a loan amount \$5,000 larger increases the probability of application 1.1 p.p.
 Finally, borrowers are price sensitive and higher expected prices reduce the application probability.
-High-risk borrowers are less price-sensitive than low-risk borrowers, for instance a \$200 increase in expected monthly
+Highrisk borrowers are less price-sensitive than low-risk borrowers, for instance a \$200 increase in expected monthly payment decreases the application probability of the former by 1.5 p.p, and of the latter by 2.4 p.p.